2.1 Operations strategy

 When dealing with the frequency of capacity additions, it is important to consider the costs of large versus small chunks of capacity, and the cost of excess capacity that is carried as overhead until used.

 2.1.8 Understanding constraints

 Constraints management centers on understanding the weakest link in the process flow—typically the link with the least capacity or the bottleneck operation.
 This relates to both internal processes and the supply chain.
-From a strategy standpoint, constraints often impact the ability to reach customer service goals, pricing targets, and quality expectations.
+From a strategy standpoint, constraints often impact the ability to reach Customer Relations goals, pricing targets, and quality expectations.

 2.1.9 Sustainability, ethics, and social responsibility

 Business requires trust and integrity between partners in the supply chain.
 Sustainability relates to the degree of concern for the environment, including use of renewable resources and minimization of harmful waste.